 When there is a problem with how the body uses iron, the bone marrow is unable to use stored iron to create new red blood cells.

 Because the anemia of chronic disease develops slowly and is generally mild, it usually causes few or no symptoms.
 When symptoms do occur, they usually result from the disease causing the anemia rather than from the anemia itself.

 There are no specific laboratory tests to diagnose anemia of chronic disease, so the diagnosis is typically made by excluding other causes of anemia.
 In people who are diagnosed with anemia of chronic disease, doctors may do blood tests to diagnose the disorder causing the anemia.

 Sometimes drugs to stimulate red blood cell production

 Because no specific treatment exists for this type of anemia, doctors treat the disorder causing it.
 If the disorder causing the anemia does not respond to treatment, erythropoietin or darbepoietin, drugs that stimulate the bone marrow to produce red blood cells, may be given.
-Taking additional iron or vitamins does not help.
-On the rare occasion that the anemia becomes severe, transfusions may help.
+Iron supplements are usually given when using erythropoietin or darbepoietin to ensure the body reacts appropriately to these drugs.
+Taking additional iron or vitamins does not help if erythropoietin or darbepoetin is not used.